pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/01_Data_Types/10_Calculated_Value_Type.md

 > table might not be up-to-date depending on the caluclation parameters.

 As display type in object editor three types are available:
-- Input
+- Input: Single line, displayed as read-only input field.
-- TextArea
+- TextArea: Multi line, displayed as read-only text area.
-- HTML
+- HTML: Multi line HTML content, displayed as display field.

 ## Calculation